beccannlittle/BaseGame/README.md

 ## Getting Started
 1. Navigate to https://github.com/StateFarmASUGameCon/BaseGame in your browser.
 1. Click the "Fork" button in the top right corner.
 Choose your account as the namespace to fork to.
 After a few seconds you should be redirected to the new repository.
-1. Click the "Settings" button at the top.
+1. Click the "Settings" tab at the top.
 1. Scroll down to the "GitHub Pages" section.
 1. For "Source", select "Master Branch".
 The page will then save and refresh.
 1. Scroll back down to the "GitHub Pages" section, and click the link where the site is published to and verify the base game is playable.
+It could take a minute or two for the game to publish and be playable.
+If you still get a 404, try clearing your cache and reloading the page.
+If it still doesn't work after that, go back to the GitHub Pages settings, and switch the source to "None", and then back to "Master Branch".
 1. Scroll back up to the top of the page and click the "Code" button to go back to the home page of the repository.

 ## Local Project Setup